AuditoryVO/Autoencoder2Sound/README.md

 - Download the data: http://svocats.cab.inta-csic.es/miles/index.php?action=credits
 - Download all the content into the same folder
 - Download and install Cabbage-Audio: https://cabbageaudio.com/download/
+- For a direct sonification with pre-calculated autoencoder:
     - Launch Cabbage, open Autoencoder2Sound.csd, and press play
+    - Run Jupyter notebook 2 for notes or 3 for chords
-- Run the Jupyter notebook with all the dependencies installed
+- To recalculate the weights of the autoencoder run Jupyter notebook 1
 - Enjoy the sonifications!